SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 - A breathing sensor, able to record the flow rate at which the patient is exhaling
 - A single button

-Does not sound much but can YOU make a game with these limitations?&nbsp; Something to make patients (especially kids) WANT to keep coming back to do their treatment, to get higher scores or discover strange new worlds?
+Does not sound much but can YOU make a game with these limitations?
+Something to make patients (especially kids) WANT to keep coming back to do their treatment, to get higher scores or discover strange new worlds?

 ## The Contenders

-One lonely weekend, 8 teams of students huddled together in groups of 4 to battle it out to see who could come with the best idea, game, project to help with this particular treatment scenario.&nbsp; With 48 hours at their disposal, they came up with some very interesting ideas!
+One lonely weekend, 8 teams of students huddled together in groups of 4 to battle it out to see who could come with the best idea, game, project to help with this particular treatment scenario.
+With 48 hours at their disposal, they came up with some very interesting ideas!

-&nbsp;

 ### 1. [Phlegm Buster](https://devpost.com/software/phlegm-buster)

-An interesting project that encompassed the whole treatment lifecycle for a patient.&nbsp; Including a 3D shooting game where the player traded breaths for shots to defend themselves from hordes of oncoming zombie creatures.&nbsp; They even demo’d their project running on a HoloLens of all things
+An interesting project that encompassed the whole treatment lifecycle for a patient.
+Including a 3D shooting game where the player traded breaths for shots to defend themselves from hordes of oncoming zombie creatures.
+They even demo’d their project running on a HoloLens of all things
 What made this project really stand out though was the attention to detail with the stats that came from the players “session”.
 \* Using the data to give kids a competitive portal which they could interact with.
 \* A parent portal to track each session the child worked on, showing trends of use and early warnings of reduced lung capacity.